Physical Models of Embryonic Epithelial Healing: Physical models

 Lattice models describe tissue dynamics using a discrete spatial framework, where cells occupy specific sites on a grid, or lattice.
 This structure leads to localized cell interactions, leading to emergent collective behaviors that help to explain processes like cell migration and tissue organization.

-The \textbf{Cellular Potts Model} (CPM), also known as Glazier-Graner-Hodwege model, represents cells or subcellular components as clusters of lattice sites that can change their configuration based on energy minimization principles \cite{graner1992}.
-Cell rearrangement in CPM is probabilistic and modeled using the Boltzmann distribution, which reflects energy changes resulting from interactions between neighboring sites while respecting constraints on volume or area, controlled through a temperature parameter.
+The \textbf{Cellular Potts Model} (CPM), also known as Glazier-Graner-{ Hogeweg} model, represents cells or subcellular components as clusters of lattice sites that can change their configuration based on energy minimization principles \cite{graner1992}.
+Cell rearrangement in CPM is probabilistic and modeled using the Boltzmann distribution, which reflects energy changes resulting from interactions between neighboring sites while respecting constraints on volume or area, controlled through a temperature parameter (see Fig \ref{fig:figure2}).
 The system's energy $E$ is typically given by:

 The first term, based on Steinberg's \textit{differential adhesion hypothesis} \cite{steinberg1970does, foty2005, steinberg2007}, describes interactions between neighbouring lattice sites $i$ and $j$ of different domains $\sigma_i$ and $\sigma_j$, where $J_{ij}$ determines the adhesion strength depending on cell type.
 The Kronecker delta function, $\delta(\sigma_i,\sigma_j)$ ensures energy contributions occur only at interfaces between different cells.
 The second term constrains deviations in cell area or volume, enforcing conservation through a Lagrange multiplier $\lambda$.
 Some models also incorporate a term representing interactions between lattice sites corresponding to intra- and extracellular components (as the extracellular matrix), usually as a modified adhesion term, with one of the domains $\sigma_i$ defined to be the cellular exterior \cite{scianna2012}.